PsyStack/PsyStack/README.md

- # TheSean
+ # Thesean

  A regression investigation harness for ML pipelines, latent action systems, and world models.

- TheSean runs paired A/B evaluations across ML/world model experiments, detects regressions, and provides an interactive investigation workbench for debugging episode-level divergences.
+ Thesean runs paired A/B evaluations across ML/world model experiments, detects regressions, and provides an interactive investigation workbench for debugging episode-level divergences.

  ## What it does